 Since we do a lot of work with iPhone data, we're often asked how to save text messages and iMessages as a PDF.
 You may want to archive your text messages for sentimental reasons or you may need to export text messages to PDF for business, legal, or family matters.
 Here is how to save your iMessages and text messages in PDF format:

 - Download the free trial of Decipher TextMessage and install the software on your Windows or Mac computer.

 - Open Decipher TextMessage, select an iPhone, and choose a contact whose text messages you want to save as PDF.
 Select "export" from the menu.
 Note: If you don’t see your iPhone in Decipher TextMessage, you simply need to make a backup of your iPhone via iTunes.

 - Open the exported folder containing your messages and double-click on the html file.
 The file will open as a local web page in your default web browser.
-Here is how to then convert the saved iPhone text messages to a PDF:
+Below is how to then best convert the saved iPhone text messages to a PDF on Mac and Windows.